- For Individuals

 Co-Director, Paul Milstein Center for Real Estate, Columbia Business School

 For seven years, Sherman was an adjunct professor of Real Estate Finance at Columbia Business School.
 He is also the former chairman of the Pension Real Estate Association (PREA) Institute Committee.
-He received an A.B. in Mathematical Economics (magna cum laude) from Brown University and an M.B.A. in Finance from Columbia Business School.
-Currently, Sherman serves as an independent director on the board of Brookfield Residential Properties.
+He received an AB in Mathematical Economics (magna cum laude) from Brown University and an MBA in Finance from Columbia Business School.

 Earle W. Kazis and Benjamin Schore Professor of Real Estate and Professor of Finance